m-lab/ndt-server/spec/ndt7-protocol.md

 3. MUST set `User-Agent` to identify themselves;

 4. MUST correctly handle `3xx` redirects, interpret `200` as success, `204`
-as the no-capacity signal (see below) and any other status as failure.
+as the no-capacity signal (see below) and any other status as failure;

+5. MUST NOT assume that the locate service would redirect them to a nearby, stable version of the ndt7 server where the server will always send measurement messages for every subtest and the subtest duration is ten seconds.
+We will sparingly use the locate service to perform A/B testing, therefore we MAY also redirect users to more distant servers, or to cloud servers, or to canary servers, as well as to servers that MAY NOT always send measurement messages or to servers where the subtest duration MAY be less than ten seconds.
+A client that is conformant to this specification SHOULD already be prepared to deal with all these cases, however this paragraph serves as an additional reminder and warning for who is implementing a ndt7 client.

 The no-capacity signal is emitted by the locate.measurementlab.net service when M-Lab is out of capacity.
-In such cases, the return code is `204`, to indicate that there is no (ndt7 server) content for the requesting client.
+In such cases, the return code is `204`, to indicate that there is no ndt7-server "content" for the requesting client.

 The following example shows a request to locate.measurementlab.net originating from a well-behaved ndt7 client:

 ```
-* Connected to locate.measurementlab.net (216.58.205.84) port 443 (#0)
 > GET /ndt7 HTTP/1.1
 > Host: locate.measurementlab.net
 > User-Agent: MKEngine/0.1.0